yannickjemmely/Mida/README.md

 });
 ```

-How to close an open position
+How to close an open position.
 ```javascript
 const {
     MidaBrokerOrderDirection,